 After you’ve found when you study best, you should study at this time!
 Do the tasks that require the most mental effort in this time-things like learning new concepts and revising for exams.
 Don’t do your everyday homework in the time that you study best.

 Do your homework around the time that you study best.
 For tasks that don’t require much mental effort, you can even listen to music- it may help you concentrate.

 Why set goals?
 Because goals work.
 They help you visualise what you want and how to get there.
 ‘Just working hard’ will never yield the same results as ‘working hard towards a goal'.
 It won’t just get you better results, but better results for less work.

 If you know exactly what you’re aiming for, you can figure out exactly how to get there instead of spending unnecessary time on tasks that aren’t needed to achieve your goal.
-If you need some help setting achievable goals, check out this study planner that will make it much easier!

 Know why you want to reach your goals